joakim-strandberg/aida_2012/README.md

  |    |
  |    |-- windows (windows specific source code)
  |
- |-- aida.gpr (with this file in your project to use the Aida library)
+ |-- aida.gpr (with this file in your project to use the Aida library for developing SPARK applications)
  |
- |-- aida_basic_types.gpr (with this file in your project to only use the basic types Aida.Int32_T, Aida.String_T, Aida.Float_T,...)
+ |-- deepend.gpr (contains Brad Moore's Deepend)
+ |
+ |-- aida_deepend.gpr (contains the parts of the Aida library that depends upon Brad Moore's Deepend i.e. XML DOM Parser)
  |
  |-- ahven.gpr (with this file in your project to use the ahven test framework by Tero Koskinen)
  |